pulumi/docs/content/docs/reference/pkg/azure-nextgen/containerservice/openshiftmanagedcluster.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const openShiftManagedCluster = new azure_nextgen.containerservice.latest.OpenShiftManagedCluster("openShiftManagedCluster", {
+const openShiftManagedCluster = new azure_nextgen.containerservice.OpenShiftManagedCluster("openShiftManagedCluster", {
     agentPoolProfiles: [
         {
             count: 2,